HuntCoinDeveloper/huntcoin/src/qt/README.md

-This directory contains the GlobaltokenQT graphical user interface (GUI).
+This directory contains the HuntcoinQT graphical user interface (GUI).
 It uses the cross platform framework [QT](https://www1.qt.io/developers/).

 The current precise version for QT 5 is specified in [qt.mk](/depends/packages/qt.mk).
 QT 4 is also supported (see [#8263](https://github.com/bitcoin/bitcoin/issues/8263)).